AtaruOhto/Monaca-Youtube-Plguin/README.md

 1. Download This plugin.
-2. From Monaca Cordova Plugin Management Menu, upload this plugin to Monaca.
+2. From Monaca Cordova Plugin Management Menu, upload this plugin to <a href="https://monaca.io/" target="_blank">Monaca</a>.

 ### Playing Video With Youtube Standalone Player